eSIM for the Middle East 2026: UAE, Saudi Arabia, and What Actually Works

 Excellent mobile infrastructure, VoIP restrictions on local networks

 The UAE's restrictions on VoIP calling — WhatsApp voice calls, FaceTime, Skype, Zoom voice — are enforced at the carrier network level.
 An Airalo eSIM connects to UAE carrier networks and therefore inherits these restrictions.
 WhatsApp text messages work without issue; it is specifically voice and video calls over the internet that are blocked.
 The fix used by virtually everyone who visits regularly: install NordVPN (or equivalent) before departure, connect on arrival, and all VoIP services work normally.
-Our guide to what stops working in the UAE covers this in full context.
+Our NordVPN guide for China, UAE, and other restricted countries covers the country-by-country mechanics in full detail, and the Dubai pre-arrival checklist covers what else to handle before you board.

 Saudi Arabia